 In October 1979, Wolfgang started teaching alongside the most famous double bass player, Ludwig Streicher, who granted him complete responsibility for the teaching of many of his students.
 They taught together for seventeen years.

-In 1996 he took on a professorship for double bass at the University of Music Saarland, and his aim has been for his students to reach the highest level of proficiency on the instrument and so be equally qualified to play as soloists, chamber musicians or orchestra musicians.
+From 1996 to 2019 he took on a professorship for double bass at the University of Music Saarland, and his aim has been for his students to reach the highest level of proficiency on the instrument and so be equally qualified to play as soloists, chamber musicians or orchestra musicians.

 Musicians who studied with him play with the Vienna Philharmonic Orchestra, the Yomiuri Symphony Orchestra in Japan, the Mozarteum Orchestra Salzburg, the National Symphony Orchestra Taipei in Taiwan, the Klangforum Wien, the Mannheim Chamber Orchestra and other top orchestras around the world.